masumislambadsha/style-decor-client/README.md

 ---

-NOTE: I updated the README to match your actual source layout (you called out the correct file paths).
-The folder tree and key files below reflect the screenshots you showed (layouts, DashboardLayout, Sidebar.jsx, Components, Hooks, Firebase, etc.).
-If anything else is different, paste the exact tree output and I’ll snap the README to it.

----

-## 💥 THIS README IS FOR PEOPLE WHO CARE ABOUT HOW IT LOOKS AND SELLS
+## 💥 THIS README IS FOR PEOPLE WHO WANT TO LEARN ABOUT HOW IT LOOKS AND SELLS

 - If you love bland, leave now.
 - If you obsess over typography, motion, and conversion, stay — you belong here.